HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Simulated HARPS Results

 \subsection{Human Availability}

-Similar to accuracy, human availability was also tested across the same range of assumed and true values, with the results aggregated in Figure \ref{fig:simHARPS_AvailData}.
-Given the same size of N=50, the matched true to assumed results in Figure \ref{fig:simHARPS_AvailMatch} do not indicate a strong effect.
-However, examining the marginal result distributions in Figure \ref{fig:simHARPS_true_think_avail}, there is a clear positive trend line for true human accuracy, while the effect of the robot's assumption of the human's accuracy is minimal.
+Similar to accuracy, human availability was also tested across the same range of assumed and true values.
+Given the same size of $N=50$, the results for the matched true to assumed availability did not indicate a strong effect.
+However, examining the marginal result distributions in Figure \ref{fig:simHARPS_AvailData}, there is a clear positive trend line for true human availability, while the effect of the robot's assumption of the human's accuracy is minimal.